 In July of 2001, Woody expanded the Resort family when he got married to Dee, a teacher in SAD 61 who has also had extensive experience in both small and large businesses.

-In addition to running the Resort, Woody served 4 terms (12 years) on the Board of Selectmen for the Town of Bridgton (including 2 terms as chair), is president of a private charitable foundation, co-founder of the Bridgton Business Association, member of the Bridgton Economic Development Corporation, member of CHOICES (formerly “DARE”), and currently Chairman of the Board of Directors of the Maine Innkeepers Association, and on the board of a local credit union.
+In addition to running the Resort, Woody served 4 terms (12 years) on the Board of Selectmen for the Town of Bridgton (including 2 terms as chair), is president of a private charitable foundation, co-founder of the Bridgton Business Association, member of CHOICES (formerly “DARE”), past president of the Board of Directors of the Maine Innkeepers Association, and on the board of a local credit union.